hummingbot/hummingbot-site/docs/exchanges/pangolin.md

 - avalanche dex
 ---

+!!! note
+    Gateway V2 comes with Avalanche's public RPC URL by default, which is good enough for short-term testing.
+But for real trading bots, you should configure your own node URL (e.g. via Moralis Speedy Nodes) which gives you higher API request rate limits.

 # `pangolin`

 The Pangolin protocol connector is managed by Gateway V2 - where the Gateway is now responsible for all on-chain operations (e.g. fetching prices and creating trade transactions), and the `GatewayEVMAMM` class on Hummingbot side is responsible for interfacing with Gateway V2.